aayushmodi-vlsi7/WEEK-2_Aayush_VSD_RISC-V_Tapeout/Part-1/README.md

 - **Error-Friendly Environment:** Mistakes in BabySoC are easier to catch and fix, which is important for learning.
 Debugging a real SoC would be far more difficult.

-In short, BabySoC is like a “miniature classroom SoC” — simple enough to be manageable, but realistic enough to teach the exact principles used in real-world SoC designs.
+In short, BabySoC is like a **miniature classroom SoC**, simple enough to be manageable, but realistic enough to teach the exact principles used in real-world SoC designs.

 ## The Role of Functional Modelling Before RTL and Physical Design